Indian Students Turn to France, Germany Amid Visa Uncertainty in Canada, UK — and Rising Costs in US

 New Delhi, Updated on Aug 7, 2025 12:37 IST

-With tightening visa rules in Canada and delays in the UK, Indian students are increasingly eyeing France and Germany for the January 2026 intake.
-Meanwhile, the US remains attractive but expensive β€” and recent scrutiny of visa fraud cases has made parents cautious.
+With tightening visa rules in Canada and delays in UK, Indian students are exploring France and Germany for January 2026 intake.
+United States remains attractive but expensive and recent scrutiny of visa fraud cases has made parents cautious.

 What’s Driving the Shift?

-The US, still the most preferred destination overall, is facing growing concerns over high tuition costs, visa fraud scrutiny, and limited dependents-related clarity β€” though its Optional Practical Training (OPT) and high ROI on STEM courses continue to draw talent.
+USA is still most preferred destination, though there is growing concern because of high tuition costs, visa fraud, and dependents related clarity, though its Optional Practical Training (OPT) and high ROI on STEM courses continue to attract talent.

-Top Destinations Compared for Jan 2026 Intake
+Top Destinations for Jan 2026 Intake

 Country